What are triglycerides?

 When your triglycerides number is greater than 150mg/dL, and especially if it is above 200mg/dL, you are more at risk for developing coronary artery disease, a leading killer in the U.S. This is because too much triglyceride promotes both inflammation of the blood vessel lining and also the development of plaque in the walls of the blood vessels and heart.

 Another way of saying this is that in addition to making your trousers too tight, an expanding waistline may lead to heart troubles.
 Belly fat is one outward sign of high blood triglycerides.

 Interesting fact related to what are triglycerides: Your gall bladder secretes a substance called “bile” which helps change large globs of fat in your meal into smaller particles which are easier to digest.
 This is similar to the way an emulsifier is used in salad dressing and mayonnaise to allow the water and oil to mix.

 The main function of triglycerides is to provide the cells in your body with energy.
-When you eat a meal and then go for a walk, the triglycerides from that meal provide the energy to your muscle cells and all the other cells that are necessary for you to move.
+When you eat a meal and then, later, go for a walk, the triglycerides from that meal provide the energy to your muscle cells and all the other cells that are necessary for you to move.
 If your meal does not provide enough energy, your body may use triglycerides that have been previously stored as fat to keep you going.